jessefarrell/WestMacropadWorkshop2025/firmware/readme.md

 ```bash
 qmk compile -kb 0_se_west/<keyboard_name> -km default
 ```
+> NOTE - If you didn't place your keyboard into a specific folder you can ignore the "`0_se_west/`" part of the command

 1. Locate your compiled `.uf2` file in `qmk_firmware/.build`
     - Note, the default path is `c:/Users/<name>/qmk_firmware/.build`)
 2. Hold `BOOTSEL` (the ONLY button on the development board) and plug a USB into the Raspberry Pi Pico
+3. Release `BOOTSEL`
-3. A new drive `RPI-RP2` should appear on your computer
+4. A new drive `RPI-RP2` should appear on your computer
-4. Drag and drop the `.uf2` file into this drive
+5. Drag and drop the `.uf2` file into this drive
-5. The drive will auto-eject when flashing completes
+6. The drive will auto-eject when flashing completes

 **Using the Flash Command**